 What fees should include:

-- Daily ward care, including intensive care for procedures where it’s expected;
+- Daily ward care for in-patient stay, including daily intensive care for procedures for which it is expected

 What we’ll pay:

 - Fees that don’t go over our reasonable and customary rates for procedures we authorise in advance;